SeldaBayman/Spotify_Youtube_EDA/README.md

+🎧 Spotify & YouTube Data Analysis Project! 📊🎶

+Hello! 🎉 I’m excited to share my Python-based Spotify and YouTube data analysis project, where I explored the world of music and videos, uncovering some cool and fun insights! 🐍💻

 # Spotify_Youtube_EDA DataSet Information:
 The dataset consists of songs from various artists worldwide, and for each song, it includes: various statistics from the music release on Spotify, including the number of streams; and the view count of the official music video on YouTube."